Concerns and controversies at the 2012 Summer Olympics: Association football

+Swimming

 Australian swimmers Nick D'Arcy and Kenrick Monk were originally to be sent home once the swimming programme of the Games had concluded after posting a photo on Facebook showing them posing with guns that was deemed to bring the sport into disrepute.
 The Australian Olympic Committee subsequently gave the pair a reprieve allowing them to stay and join family and friends for a holiday in Europe.
 The two were however required to leave the Olympic Village and surrender their Olympic accreditation after the swimming program concluded.
 D'Arcy and Monk gave an undertaking not to engage in social media during the remainder of the Games as part of the deal.
 Monk had previously attracted controversy when he admitted to lying to police when he was questioned about the cause of an accident during a training session, while D'Arcy had been removed from the Australian team for the Beijing Olympics after being charged with assault.
 When discussing D'Arcy's upcoming event, journalist Steve Price commented "I don't care if he drowns".

+Rowing

 German rower Nadja Drygalla voluntarily left the Olympic village on 3 August after controversy arose over her relationship with a neo-Nazi far-right politician.
 Drygalla's boyfriend was reportedly a leading member of the "Rostock National Socialists", and had apparently fought a state election for the far-right National Democratic Party.

 Australian rower Josh Booth, who competed in the Men's eight event, was expelled from the Australian team after vandalising shops while drunk.

+Track and Field

 Kittian sprinter Kim Collins – who carried the flag of St. Kitts and Nevis at the Opening Ceremony – was removed from the men's 100m sprint before the heats by the St. Kitts and Nevis Olympic Committee, reportedly after leaving the Athletes' Village without permission to spend a night in a hotel with his wife.
 The national Olympic committee responded, stating that Collins had repeatedly ignored attempts by officials to contact him, and did not register for his events as had been requested of him.
 Collins was sent home, his accreditation to access the Olympic Village having been cancelled.